 If you want to guarantee all of your calls are answered, consider partnering with a 24/7 premium answering service.
 An answering service can prove beneficial as they are able to answer any time, including weekends, late nights, and holidays.

 A premium answering service will work with you and function as an extension of your office.
 With a premium answering service, most callers will think they are talking to someone inside your office.
 What is a 'premium' answering service?

-If you want to gradually outsource, consider working with a virtual receptionist.
+If you want to gradually outsource after-hours calls, consider working with a virtual receptionist.
 A virtual receptionist is a great choice for any business owner looking to cut costs of a full-time receptionist, without losing the benefits.

 A missed call can have a significant impact on your business and eventually your pocket book.
 Determine which solution is best for your company and work to turn those calls into customers!